FedGCN: Convergence-Communication Tradeoffs in Federated Training of Graph Convolutional Networks

 \begin{itemize}

-\item \textbf{No communication (0-hop):} In some cases, e.g., any communication might reveal private information.
-In this case, each client simply trains on $G_k$ and ignores cross-client edges, as in prior work.
+\item \textbf{No communication (0-hop):} If any communication is unacceptable, e.g., due to overhead, each client simply trains on $\mathcal{G}_k$ and ignores cross-client edges, as in prior work.

-\item \textbf{One-hop communication:} If some communication is permissible, we may use accumulation of feature information from nodes' one-hop neighbors, $\{\sum_{j\in \mathcal{N}_i} A_{ij} \bm{x}_j\}_{i\in {V_k}}$, to approximate the computation of the GCN.
-Since we only include one-hop neighbors of each node, this is unlikely to introduce significant memory or communication overhead as long as the graph is sufficiently sparse (as is often the case in practice, e.g., in social networks). \item \textbf{Two-hop communication:} Many GCNs used in practice for node classification only contain two layers~\citep{kipf2016semi}.
-Thus, communicating the information, $\{\sum_{j\in \mathcal{N}_i} A_{ij} \bm{x}_j\}_{i\in \mathcal{N}_{\mathcal{V}_k}}$ and perform the aggregation of $L$-layer GCNs.
+\item \textbf{One-hop communication:} If some communication is permissible, we may use the accumulation of feature information from nodes' 1-hop neighbors, $\{\sum_{j\in \mathcal{N}_i} \bm{A}_{ij} \bm{x}_j\}_{i\in {\mathcal{V}_k}}$, to approximate the GCN computation.
+1-hop neighbors are unlikely to introduce significant memory or communication overhead as long as the graph is sparse, e.g. social networks. \item \textbf{Two-hop communication:} To further improve model performance, we can communicate the information from 2-hop neighbors, $\{\sum_{j\in \mathcal{N}_i} \bm{A}_{ij} \bm{x}_j\}_{i\in \mathcal{N}_{\mathcal{V}_k}}$ and perform the aggregation of $L$-layer GCNs.
 As shown in Figure~\ref{fig:centralized_fedgcn_comparison}, the 2-hop approximation does not decrease model accuracy in practice compared to $L$-hop communication for $L$-hop GCNs, up to $L\leq 10$.